SapphicMoe/parallel.report/README.md

 # <img src='public/favicon.png' width='20' height='20' /> [Parallel Program Report][site]

-This site covers Guardians who contributed to Destiny 2 or its API in a meaningful way, and have received the [Parallel Program emblem][parallel].
+This site covers Guardians who contributed to Destiny 2 and/or its API in a meaningful way, and have received the [Parallel Program emblem][parallel].

 Powered by [Astro][astro].

 ## Getting yourself added

 Have the emblem, but not on this list?
 Or would you simply like to send feedback?
 Make a GitHub issue [here][issue], or visit [https://www.arciniega.one][chloe] for various ways to contact me.

 ## How to Deploy